Best Wired Security Cameras

 Pro Tip: Lorex is about to release its Nocturnal 4 Security Camera Systems, which feature multi-channel NVRs that can handle both 16 and 32 channels.
 If you’re really serious about your security, these systems are among the best in the industry.

-The thing is, Lorex has cameras to suit every budget.
+The thing is, with such a large inventory, Lorex has cameras to suit every budget.
 Trust us – this company manufactures a lot of cameras.
 So if the Nocturnal series is out of reach, just keep looking.
 The company’s Fusion line, for instance, is less than $150 a camera, and these cameras combine both wired and wireless features in a single system.
 That makes them particularly useful for homeowners looking for a mix of indoor and outdoor cameras.
 Put the wired cameras outside where wireless models might be prone to interference and set the wireless devices up inside.

 Get even more information about more Lorex models in our complete review of Lorex cameras.